rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

   - Holding both esc and enter will activate the maintenance layer.
 - Use of the two extreme top keys (Q and P on QWERTY) is reduced.
 - All symbols are conveniently placed for programming.
+- Dedicated modifier keys are available on navigation and mouse layers.
-- From the maintenance layer, all other layers can be toggled on.
+- From the maintenance layer, all primary layers can be toggled on.
+  - Function and media layers are secondary and can only be activated from the number layer

 ### Compile